3F/3F.github.io/Donation.md

 * **`{{ site.email }}`** ( same for github.com/3F at January 2020; all public communications )
 * [`{{ site.email0 }}`](https://twitter.com/GitHub3F/status/1204167272312512512) ( *obsolete* as of 2020 [[?](https://twitter.com/GitHub3F/status/1204167272312512512)] )

-Some of the possible in past and today, such as:
+You can find some of the possible in past or today's, such as:

 ```
-Copyright (c) 2014-2019  Denis Kuzmin < x-3F@outlook.com > GitHub/3F
+Copyright (c) 2014-2020  Denis Kuzmin < x-3F@outlook.com > GitHub/3F
 ```

 ```